So you’ve got a killer startup idea. Now you need to write an equally killer business plan.

 Similar to the exercise you will go through with your Revenue Model, in addition to identifying which channels you’re pursuing, you’ll also want to detail all of relevant costs associated with your customer acquisition channels.

-Let’s say you spent $100 on your marketing efforts to acquire 100 customers during 2018.
+Let’s say you spent $100 on your marketing plan to acquire 100 customers during 2018.
 To get your CAC, you simply divide the number of customers acquired by your spend, giving you a $1.00 CAC.

 This one’s huge.
 Traction tells investors one important thing: that you’re business has momentum.
 It’s evidence that you’re making forward progress and hitting milestones.
 That things are happening.